EleborGB/kernelProto/README.md

 The name of the opened socket is
 /tmp/icp-kernel

-The fromat of the message processed is:
+The format of the message processed is:

 device_address, command, data_address, number_of_data, val1 ,val2....